 About Kristin Conlon, Psy.D.

 Hi, there!
-I’m Dr. Conlon (she/her), licensed clinical psychologist in Chicago.
-Many of the adults I work with spend a lot of time reflecting and trying to understand their experiences.
-Still, they may find themselves running into familiar patterns like second-guessing themselves, feeling unsure what they need, holding back in relationships, or feeling that life is “fine” but not fully satisfying.
+I’m Dr. Conlon (she/her), a licensed clinical psychologist in Chicago.
+Many of the adults I work with are thoughtful and reflective.
+They’ve spent a lot of time trying to understand themselves, but still find themselves running into familiar patterns like second-guessing, feeling unsure of what they need, holding back in relationships, or feeling that life is “fine” but not fully satisfying.

 My Approach: